lupyuen/lupyuen.github.io/src/ci2.md

 - TODO: Report

-Let's count every single thing that we're compiling: Targets and Target Groups.
+To do that, we count every single thing that we're compiling: Targets and Target Groups.

 _What's a Target Group?_